fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

     * Set the name of the `DataTable` as the value of the `data` property of `dataSource`.

+    * Set the data to create the chart.

+    * Specify the caption of the chart using `text` attribute in `caption` object.

 That's it!
 Your first chart using FusionTime is ready.

-Next, we will discuss on how to add [multiple plot types]({% site.baseurl %}/fusiontime/getting-started/create-your-multi-series-chart-in-fusiontime) in a time-series chart.
+Next, we will discuss on how to add [multiple plots]({% site.baseurl %}/fusiontime/getting-started/create-your-multi-series-chart-in-fusiontime) in a time-series chart.